WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/alipay.md

 - `"multitender"` - boolean value
     - `"TRUE"` - required
     - `"FALSE"` - deprecated
-- `"operation"` - defines type of Sale request; `"PURCHASE"` operation creates Sale-Purchase record
+- `"operation"` - defines type of Sale request; `PURCHASE` operation creates Sale-Purchase record
 - `"note"` - _optional field_ - used for merchant tracking purposes; it is forwarded to payment gateway in `<order-detail>` field
 - `"externalId"` - _optional field_ - used for merchant tracking purposes; it is forwarded to payment gateway in `<order-number>` field
 - `"shopId"` - _optional field_ - reference to merchant's shop registered in Wirecard ePOS system, see more details in [Shop Management](shop.md)